Vermont Divorce Laws

 Vermont Divorce Laws regarding Alimony

-• Is the custodian of a child of marriage or fails to support self at the standard of living reached during marital life, by attending proper job
+• Is the custodian of a child from the marriage and fails to support self at the standard of living reached during marital life, by attending a proper job

 • Does not have enough income and / or property inclusive of the property allocated as per section 751 to fulfill the self reasonable requirements

-The Court determines what is the reasonable duration and amount of alimony after contemplating on the following points –
+The Court determines the reasonable duration and amount of alimony after contemplating on the following points:

 • The period of marital life

-• The duration and expenditure essential for the partner seeking alimony to attain enough education and training to be suitably employed
+• The time required and expenditure essential for the spouse to undergo enough education and training to be suitably employed

-• The economical sources of the partner requesting alimony, the property assigned to this partner, this partner’s capacity to fulfill the self requirements independently, if this partner is a custodian of a child then what degree of the child support amount is reserved for this partner
+• The income sources of the spouse requesting alimony, the property assigned to this partner, this partner's capacity to meet his/her wants independently, if this partner is a custodian of a child then what degree of the child support amount is reserved for this partner

 • Inflation and its impact on the cost of living

-• The capacity of the partner from whom alimony is demanded to fulfill the self reasonable requirements and the reasonable requirements of the partner seeking alimony
+• The partners capacity, from whom alimony is demanded, to meet the self reasonable requirements and the reasonable requirements of the partner seeking alimony

 • The emotional condition, physical state and age of each partner